moshie/shutter/readme.md

         --version       output the version number

 ## Notes
+ - Be patient the crawling and screenshot process are very cpu intensive
  - The first site passed to the command defines the internal page paths for all of the other sites
  - Any Sites Larger than (600 pages +) will fail (Don't try an crawl google :$)